Kiri (TV series)

-Kiri is a four-part British television crime drama miniseries starring Sarah Lancashire.
+Kiri is a four-part British television crime drama miniseries written by Jack Thorne and directed by Euros Lyn, starring Sarah Lancashire as a social worker whose decision leads to the abduction and death of a child in her care.
 It aired on Channel 4 from 10 to 31 January 2018.
+The series was Channel 4's biggest drama launch in over two years and became the most-watched drama on the All 4 streaming service.

 Plot

 The series is set in Bristol.
 It centres on the abduction of Kiri Akindele (Felicia Mukasa), a nine-year-old black girl.
 Kiri lives with her foster parents Jim and Alice Warner (Steven Mackintosh and Lia Williams) and their teenage son Simon (Finn Bennett).
 The Warners are a middle-class white couple who fostered her at age four and are about to adopt her.
 Miriam Grayson (Sarah Lancashire) is a disorganised middle-aged social worker.
 Kiri is in her care.
 Her boss is Julie Burnett (Claire Rushbrook).
 Kiri has been taken to the house of her paternal grandfather Tobi Akindele (Lucian Msamati) and his second wife for supervised visits once a month by Miriam, who has been investigated in relation to previous cases in which her decisions have resulted in negative outcomes.
 Kiri's father is 28-year-old Nathanial (Paapa Essiedu).
 He is a violent, drug dealing ex-convict from Peckham, London who has a history of grievous bodily harm and is not allowed to have contact with Kiri.